 This is the definition of an Organization Transformation Thought Leader that we're going to use to help us select those whom we feature:

-"For TLO, a Thought Leader is an individual or an organization that's a extraordinarily experienced in the Organization Transformation arena.
+"For TLO, a Thought Leader is an individual or an organization that's extraordinarily well experienced in the Organization Transformation arena.
 Beyond this, an OT Thought Leader, for TLO, must be an individual or an organization that is proficient in sharing their experience and their expertise in ways that encourage those who are "listening" to seriously contemplate what's being offered, Legitimate Thought Leader are persuasive enough to prompt those listening to consider the personal and/or professional value of what’s being shared.
 When the occasion calls for it, a leading edge OT Thought Leader is also adept at championing what they know about the newest ideas, insights, and discoveries currently emerging in the organization transformation field.
 Basically, for TLO, a coach or consultant, or a consulting firm that deserves to be identified as a Leading Edge OT Thought Leader will be someone or some firm who's experienced, wise, and persuasive.
 They are what’s known today, in the best sense of these words, as an 'Idea Entrepreneur.'"

-TLO's OT Thought leaders
+TLO's OT idea entrepreneurs

 With this definition in mind, we've decided to profile three consulting firms that, in our opinion, are clearly demonstrating that it's possible, even in the absence of a unifying theory, to be an effective Organization Transformation Thought Leader.

-The three firms we've decided to profile are McKinsey Recovery & Transformation Services, BCG Transformation, and Bain & Company.
+The three firms we've decided to profile are McKinsey’s Recovery & Transformation Services, BCG Transformation, and Bain & Company.
 There's no way that here, in this Leading Practitioner section, we can offer a complete picture of the transformational services these three consulting firms provide.
 So, we're going to be content with offering you a small sample of their best OT Thought Leadership efforts.
 Four articles from each firm.